CianciarusoCataldo/mobrix-ui/docs/components/atoms/Selector/props.md

 <br>

-className applied on every options inside the selector
+className applied on every option inside the selector

 <br>